Aircraft Icons

 Unavailable

-The right sleeve carries the emblem of 4º Stormo Caccia, rendered in monochrome for clarity and visual balance.
-The crest — depicting the prancing horse surmounted by a royal crown — is one of the oldest and most recognisable insignia in Italian military aviation, long associated with the wing’s heritage and traditions.
+The left sleeve carries the emblem of 4º Stormo Caccia in a restrained monochrome treatment.
+Featuring the prancing horse surmounted by a royal crown, the insignia remains one of the most recognisable symbols in Italian military aviation.

-The left sleeve displays the Aeronautica Militare roundel, reproduced in balanced proportions and softened tones to mirror the understated appearance of Italian national markings on aircraft.
-Its placement and scale reinforce the tee’s focus on authenticity without overwhelming the minimalist presentation.
+The right sleeve displays the Aeronautica Militare roundel, reproduced in balanced proportions and subdued tones that reflect the understated appearance of Italian national markings applied to operational aircraft.

 History — The F-104G Starfighter in Aeronautica Militare Service